Variational Inference as an alternative to MCMC for parameter estimation and model selection: Variational Inference

-The first term in \eqref{eq:ELBO2}, which can be seen as the data fit term, will result in selecting a variational posterior, which maximizes the likelihood of observing the data.
+} The first term in Eq.~\eqref{eq:ELBO2}, which can be interpreted as the data fit term, will result in selecting a variational posterior, which maximizes the likelihood of observing the data.
 While the second term can be seen as the regularization term, which minimizes the KL divergence between the variational posterior and the prior.
-Thus, ELBO implicitly regularizes the selection of the variational posterior and trades-off likelihood and prior in arriving at a proper choice of the variational posterior.
-The log evidence term in \eqref{logevidence} and hence the variational lower bound (ELBO) are implicitly conditioned on the hyper-parameters of the model.
+Thus, ELBO implicitly regularizes the selection of the variational posterior and trades-off likelihood and prior in arriving at a proper choice for the variational posterior.
+The log evidence term in Eq.~\eqref{eq:logevidence} and hence the variational lower bound (ELBO) are implicitly conditioned on the hyper-parameters of the model.
 The hyper-parameters can be learned by maximizing the variational lower bound.
 Typically, the variational parameters and the hyper-parameters are learned alternatively by maximizing the variational lower bound.

-Variational Inference converts Bayesian inference into an optimization problem through the maximization of the variational lower bound.
-Hence, convergence is guaranteed in Variational Inference, as is the case of any optimization problem, to a local optimum and if the likelihood is log-concave then to a global optimum.
-On the other hand, there is no simple and reliable way to judge the convergence of MCMC~\citep{2017arXiv171006068H}.
-Another important feature of Variational Inference is that it is trivial to parallelize.
-It can handle large datasets with ease without compromising on the model complexity with the use of stochastic variational inference\citep{hoffman2013stochastic}.
+Variational inference converts the Bayesian parameter estimation into an optimization problem through the maximization of the variational lower bound.
+Hence, convergence is guaranteed in variational inference, as is the case of any optimization problem, to a local optimum and if the likelihood is log-concave then to a global optimum.
+Another important feature of variational inference is that it is trivial to parallelize.
+It can handle large datasets with ease without compromising on the model complexity with the use of stochastic variational inference~\citep{hoffman2013stochastic}.
 In the case of some specific likelihoods and variational families, $\mathrm{ELBO}$ cannot be computed in closed form as the computations of required expectations are intractable.
-In these settings, either one resorts to model specific algorithms\citep{jaakkola1996computing,blei2007correlated,braun2010variational} or generic algorithms that require model specific calculations\citep{knowles2011non,wang2013variational,paisley2012variational}.
+In these settings, either one resorts to model specific algorithms~\citep{jaakkola1996computing,blei2007correlated,braun2010variational} or generic algorithms that require model specific calculations~\citep{knowles2011non,wang2013variational,paisley2012variational}.